Philadelphia Museum of Art: Building expansion (2004–present)

 The most controversial part of the Gehry design remains a proposed window and amphitheater to be cut into the east entrance stairs.
 Others have criticized the design as too tame.
 The Gehry expansion is projected to be completed by 2028.

 In March 2017, the museum announced a $525 million campaign.
 The core project is budgeted at $196 million and will be funded through the campaign.
 The museum also announced that more than 62 percent of the campaign goal has been met, as of March 30, 2017.

 In March 2020, the museum was officially temporarily closed due to COVID-19 pandemic.
 All public events and programs were canceled until August 31, 2020.
 The museum reopened by late September 2020.

 In October 2025, the museum rebranded as the "Philadelphia Art Museum" after more than a year of planning.
-The museum underwent the rebranding to make it more modern and appealing to younger audiences.
-The legal name of the museum remains the Philadelphia Museum of Art, and several museum affiliates have not changed their names.
+The museum underwent the rebranding to make it more modern and appealing to younger audiences, since the museum was colloquially known at the time as the Philadelphia Art Museum.
+The legal name of the museum remained the Philadelphia Museum of Art, and several museum affiliates did not change their names.
+In February 2026, the previous name of "Philadelphia Museum of Art" was restored.

 In November 2025, museum director Sasha Suda was dismissed from her role.
 She later filed a lawsuit against the museum alleging breach of contract and wrongful termination.